-Applicant Proposed Measure or Mitigation Measure Applicability 1 Monitoring and Reporting Action (Responsible Party) Monitoring Schedule diesel fuel (non-taxed version suitable for use offroad); Use on-road heavy-duty trucks that meet CARB's 2010 or cleaner certification standard for on-road heavy-duty diesel engines, and comply with the state On-Road Regulation; 2.
+Applicant Proposed Measure or Mitigation Measure Applicability Monitoring and Reporting Action (Responsible Party) Monitoring Schedule diesel fuel (non-taxed version suitable for use offroad); Use on-road heavy-duty trucks that meet CARB's 2010 or cleaner certification standard for on-road heavy-duty diesel engines, and comply with the state On-Road Regulation; Construction or trucking companies with fleets that that do not have engines in their fleet that meet the engine standards identified in the above two measures (e.g., captive or NOx exempt area fleets) may be eligible by proving alternative compliance; All on and off-road diesel equipment shall not idle for more than 5 minutes.
+Signs shall be posted in the designated staging areas and substation site to remind drivers and operators of the 5-minute idling limit; Electrify equipment when feasible; Substitute gasoline-powered in place of diesel-powered equipment, where feasible; and Use alternatively fueled construction equipment on site where feasible, such as compressed natural gas (CNG), liquefied natural gas (LNG), propane, or biodiesel.
 Confirm that construction equipment is maintained per manufacturer specifications.
-(CPUC) Construction or trucking companies with fleets that that do not have engines in their fleet that meet the engine standards identified in the above two measures (e.g., captive or NOx exempt area fleets) may be eligible by proving alternative compliance; 3.
-Confirm that equipment is not idled for more than 5 minutes and all other requirements of APM are complied with. • All on and off-road diesel equipment shall not idle for more than 5 minutes.
-Signs shall be posted in the designated staging areas and substation site to remind drivers and operators of the 5-minute idling limit; (CPUC) Electrify equipment when feasible; Substitute gasoline-powered in place of diesel-powered equipment, where feasible; and Use alternatively fueled construction equipment on site where feasible, such as compressed natural gas (CNG), liquefied natural gas (LNG), propane, or biodiesel.
-APM AIR-2.
+(CPUC) Confirm that equipment is not idled for more than 5 minutes and all other requirements of APM are complied with.
+(CPUC) APM AIR-2.
 Air Quality Best Available Control Technology for Construction Equipment.
 ES, PPLR, RFDC, SS-1, PLR- 1A, PLR-1C, PLR-3, SE-1A, SE-PLR-2 Confirm that the best available control technology for 1.
 During construction.

-Ар plicant Proposed Measure or Mitigation Measure Applicability 1 Monitoring and Reporting Action (Responsible Party) Monitoring Schedule t available control technology measures for the ject include: Reducing emissions by expanding use of Tier 3 off-road and 2010 on-road compliant engines; and Installing California Verified Diesel Emission Control Strategies. construction equipment is being utilized.
-(CPUC) APN A AIR-3.
+Applicant Proposed Measure or Mitigation Measure Applicability Monitoring and Reporting Action (Responsible Party) Monitoring Schedule Best available control technology measures for the project include: Reducing emissions by expanding use of Tier 3 off-road and 2010 on-road compliant engines; and Installing California Verified Diesel Emission Control Strategies. construction equipment is being utilized.
+(CPUC) APM AIR-3.
 Minimize Fugitive Dust.
 Reduce the amount of the disturbed area where possible.
-ES, PPLR, RFDC, SS-1, PLR- 1A, PLR-1C, PLR-3, SE-1A, SE-PLR-2 dust levels are being minimized by 1.
-During construction. • Use water trucks or sprinkler systems in sufficient quantities to prevent airborne dust from leaving the site. implementation of the measures outlined in this APM.
-(CPUC) • All dirt stockpile areas should be sprayed daily as needed. • All disturbed soil areas not subject to revegetation should be stabilized using approved chemical soil binders, jute netting, or other methods approved in advance by San Luis Obispo Air Pollution Control District (SLOCAPCD). • Vehicle speed for all construction vehicles shall not exceed 15 mph on any unpaved surface. • All trucks hauling dirt, sand, soil, or other loose materials are to be covered or should maintain at least two feet of freeboard (minimum vertical distance between top of load and top of trailer) in
+Use water trucks or sprinkler systems in sufficient quantities to prevent airborne dust from leaving the site.
+All dirt stockpile areas should be sprayed daily as needed.
+All disturbed soil areas not subject to revegetation should be stabilized using approved chemical soil binders, jute netting, or other methods approved in advance by San Luis Obispo Air Pollution Control District (SLOCAPCD).
+Vehicle speed for all construction vehicles shall not exceed 15 mph on any unpaved surface.
+All trucks hauling dirt, sand, soil, or other loose materials are to be covered or should maintain at least two feet of freeboard (minimum vertical distance between top of load and top of trailer) in ES, PPLR, RFDC, SS-1, PLR- 1A, PLR-1C, PLR-3, SE-1A, SE-PLR-2 Confirm that fugitive dust levels are being minimized by implementation of the measures outlined in this APM.
+(CPUC) 1.
+During construction.